 You can vote in Chesterfield if:

-- you are 18 years old (you can register to vote at age 16)
+- you are 18 years old (you can register to vote from age 16)

-- you are a British, other Commonwealth, Irish or other European Union citizen (see the list below).
+- you are a British, other Commonwealth, Irish or other European Union citizen (see the checklist below)

 - you are living in the Chesterfield Borough Council area